|Support||Help Desk & Knowledge Base|

-SiteGround also offers custom Enterprise Hosting packages for budgets of $2000 and up.
-They can customize resources and technologies to fit any website or timeframe, including dedicated hosting.
+SiteGround also offers custom Enterprise Hosting packages for $2000 and up.
+With Enterprise hosting, SiteGround can customize resources and technologies to fit any website or timeframe, including dedicated hosting.

 Pros of SiteGround

-As I mention in all my hosting reviews, there is no such thing as a “best” web host.
+As I mention in all my web hosting reviews, there is no such thing as a “best” web host.
 It’s all about the right fit for your project based on your goals, budget, experience & expertise.
-Here are the pros (advantages) for considering SiteGround.
+With that in mind, here are the reasons I think you should consider SiteGround.

 Speed & Performance

 When someone types in your website’s address, that request gets sent to your web hosting server for the files.
-While there are a lot of variables in play with the website speed, it’s primarily your hosting server’s job to send the requested files to the visitor’s browser as quickly and as efficiently as possible.
+While many variables can affect website speed, it’s primarily your hosting server’s job to send the requested files to the visitor’s browser as quickly and as efficiently as possible.

-SiteGround makes a lot of promises about website speed throughout their site.
-And from all the tests that I’ve run since starting my account, they’ve lived up to the promise.
+SiteGround makes plenty of promises about website speed throughout their site.
+And from all the tests I’ve run since starting my account, they’ve lived up to the promise.

-One of the main factors of site speed is Time To First Byte (TTFB) – ie, how quickly the server sends the first byte of the first file in response to a request.
-Here’s how my SiteGround website tested out.
+One of the main site speed factors is Time To First Byte (TTFB) – i.e., how quickly the server sends the first byte of the first file in response to a request.
+Here’s how my SiteGround website fared.

 In addition to quick server performance, SiteGround has major data centers around the globe:

-Lastly, SiteGround does a solid job with the allocation of resources.
+Lastly, SiteGround does a solid job of allocating resources.
 By definition, a shared hosting server is sharing resources among several customers.
 So it’s critical to get the allocation right.
 Many hosting companies will set very low memory limits on sites to keep a throttle on performance.
-As far as I can see from my installs, SiteGround allows generous allocations with up-to-date software.
+I can see from my installs that SiteGround allows generous allocations with up-to-date software.

-Even back when I first started my project, they had very high default limits.
+Even when I started my project, they had very high default limits.

-They were one of the first hosting companies to make PHP 7 standard, and keep rolling out cutting-edge speed features for all accounts.
+They were one of the first hosting companies to make PHP 7 standard, and they continue to roll out cutting-edge speed features for all accounts.

 SiteGround’s performance, speed, and reliability are major pros for their product.